Cornell University

 Johns Hopkins University

 Johns Hopkins University has had a great reputation for a long time, so it isn’t a surprise that it’s landed on this list.
 Let’s look at the specifics.
-The annual net price is $51,383, with total student loans averaging around $28,144.
-The graduation rate sits at 93.1%, and the average starting salary is $49,000.
-The only bad news about this place is that the acceptance rate is 12.8%, making it hard to get in.
-Johns Hopkins is popular for medical majors, but the best-ranked major is mathematics.
+The annual net price is $20,820, with total student loans averaging around $24,228.

 University of Chicago

 The University of Chicago isn’t cheap, but it may be worth it.
-The annual net price is $52,213, and students leave with a whopping total of $51,524 on average.
-The average starting salary, unfortunately, doesn’t reflect this high cost at $44,000.
-The good part is that the graduation rate is 92.9%, but getting in is hard.
-The acceptance rate is 7.9%, and the best ranked major is economics.
+The annual net price is $20,531 and students leave with a whopping total of $25,740 on average.
+The average starting salary, unfortunately, doesn’t reflect this high cost at $80,870 six years after graduation.

 Rice University

 Texas is a big place with a lot of top-notch universities, but Rice won out as one of the best.
-The annual net price is just over $43,000, but the average total student loans is a little higher than normal at $33,456.
-The graduation rate is 91.5%, with an average starting salary is $47,000.
-Finally, the acceptance rate is 15.3%.
-Rice University has a heavy-hitting best-ranked major: biochemistry, biophysics, and molecular biology.
+The annual net price is just over $15,091, but the average total student loans is a little higher than normal at $18,939.

 Columbia University